jonluca/Password-Security-Presentation/PITCHME.md

 ---

-And regaardless, there are still some pretty bad developers writing code
+And regardless, there are still some pretty bad developers writing code

 - Still use SHA1
 - Still use MD5